Murder of Malachi Subecz: Police investigation and legal proceedings

-Following Subecz' hospitalisation, the New Zealand Police informed Barribball and her sister Sharon Barriball that they would be searching their property later that day.
+Following Subecz' hospitalisation, the New Zealand Police informed Barriball and her sister Sharon Barriball that they would be searching their property later that day.
 In an attempt to hide evidence, Sharon texted another person at the property and told her to hide Subecz's clothes.
 On 16 November 2021, Police found a suitcase with some of Subecz's clothes including a blood-stained set of green pyjamas.

 In early May 2022, the Bay of Plenty Times reported that Barriball had pleaded guilty the previous week to a murder charge, two charges of ill-treating a child, and a single charge of injuring with intent to injure.
 In addition, Sharon pleaded guilty to a single charge of attempting to pervert the course of justice by removing evidence.
 The Crown also released the "Summary of Facts" detailing the abuse suffered by Subecz while in Barriball's care.

 On 30 June 2022, Barriball was sentenced at the Rotorua High Court by Judge Paul Davidson to a minimum period of 17 years imprisonment.
 The Court also heard nine victim impact statements from several relatives of Subecz including his aunt Helen Menzies, her husband Peter Menzies, and their 15-year old daughter.
 Both the Crown prosecutor Anna Pollett and Barriball's defence lawyer Rachel Adams agreed that she should serve a sentence of life imprisonment, which carries a minimum period of imprisonment of 17 years.
 While Pollett favoured 18-19 years, Adams advocated for 17 years.
 In addition, Sharon was sentenced to six months home detention for attempting to pervert the course of justice.